kontinu/katacoda-scenarios/kubernetes-user/step0-docker-basics/step1.md

 The `-d` means run in detached mode.

 > In other words this means: run an "nginx" image in detached mode
+> where does `nginx` image lives? .... docker.io Container Registry

 This doesn't allow us to access our nginx instance though as we didn't expose it!